kearnz/autoimpute/README.md

 * See `requirements.txt` for versioning info

 *A note for Windows Users*:
+* Autoimpute has NOT been tested on Windows using the upgrade to pymc.
+Historically, autoimpute has had trouble on Windows, as demonstrated by bullets below.
 * Autoimpute works on Windows but users may have trouble with pymc for bayesian methods. [(See discourse)](https://discourse.pymc.io/t/an-error-message-about-cant-pickle-fortran-objects/1073)
 * Users may receive a runtime error `‘can’t pickle fortran objects’` when sampling using multiple chains.
 * There are a couple of things to do to try to overcome this error: